GLOBAL MARKETS-Stocks stall as firm Fed reins in China rally

 "Everyone expected a hawkish message from the Fed and that is what we got," said MUFG's Head of Research for Global Markets EMEA, Derek Halpenny.

-"Really it's now about payrolls (U.S. jobs data) tomorrow," he added, explaining that the labour market will be a big factor in how high inflation remains this year.
+"Really it's now about payrolls (U.S. jobs data) tomorrow," he added, explaining that the labour market would be a big factor in how high inflation remained this year.

-"A strong print tomorrow and I think you are going to get a fairly rapid repricing for a 50 bps hikes at the next (Fed) meeting."
+"A strong print tomorrow and I think you are going to get a fairly rapid repricing for a 50 bps hike at the next (Fed) meeting."

 Investors were already digesting their pre-payrolls appetiser, the ADP National Employment report, which showed the private sector added more jobs in December than a month ago.
 It came a day after a moderate fall in U.S. job openings too.

-Markets are clearly being tugged in different directions though.
-Amazon.com AMZN.O jumped 2.8% in premarket trading after it had announced plans to layoff more than 18,000 staff.

-China too has abruptly dropped ultra-strict curbs on travel and activity, fanning hopes that once the infection waves pass, its giant economic motors can start firing again and offset the slowdowns in other parts of the world.
+China, meanwhile, has abruptly dropped ultra-strict curbs on travel and activity, fanning hopes that once the infection waves pass its giant economic motors can start firing again and offset the slowdowns in other parts of the world.

 Thursday's biggest Asian gains included E-commerce and consumer stocks in Hong Kong thanks to the China mainland border news, which drove the Hang Seng .HSI to a six-month high.

-The yuan CNY=CFXS also rose about 0.2% to 6.8750 to a four-month high and also supported other currencies such as the Thai baht THB= which, as Thailand is now expected to see a mass return of Chinese holidaymakers, has surged nearly 14% in less than 3 months.
+The yuan CNY= also rose about 0.12% to 6.8681, a four-and-a-half-month high, and also supported other currencies such as the Thai baht THB= which, as Thailand is now expected to see a mass return of Chinese holidaymakers, has surged nearly 14% in less than three months.

 "China reopening has a big impact ... worldwide," said Joanne Goh, an investment strategist at DBS Bank in Singapore, since it not only spurs tourism and consumption but can ease some of the supply-chain crunches seen during 2022.